canonical-web-and-design/tutorials.ubuntu.com/examples/get-started-canonical-kubernetes/get-started-canonical-kubernetes.md

 If you haven’t already deployed The Canonical Distribution of Kubernetes, do so by clicking [direct deploy](https://jujucharms.com/new?dd=bundle/canonical-kubernetes).

 Deployment will take several minutes as Juju creates new instances in the cloud and sets up the Kubernetes cluster components.
 Pending units are outlined in *orange*.
-Up and running are outlined in *black*.
+Up and running ones are outlined in *black*.
 ![Status GUI](./images/status-gui.png)